Skip to end of metadata

 Will publications be migrated from the old system?

-However, you will probably want to claim such work in the new system once the old records have been imported, so that your profile will be complete for the purpose of the on-line profiles.
+However, you will probably want to claim such work in the new system once the old records have been imported, so that your profile will be complete for the purpose of the on-line public profiles.
 You don't need to provide the funding and full text link/pdf again.
 That should be taken care of.

 I can't log in!